 Maria Tripovich, Director Gloria Milton, Adm, Asst.
 II

-Universal Access scholarships are provided to ensure that every eligible high school graduate, or equivalent, who resides in the Galveston College taxing district, has the opportunity to attend college or receive technical training through a workforce development program.
+Universal Access Scholarships are provided to ensure that every eligible high school graduate, or equivalent, who resides in the Galveston College taxing district, has the opportunity to attend college, receive an associate’s degree, or acquire technical training through a workforce development program and obtain a certificate.

-If the student has received a Pell Grant that satisfies the costs for tuition and fees, the commitment of Universal Access will be considered fulfilled.
-Other assistance includes Federal Financial Aid such as the Pell Grant or Workforce Investment Act, and state financial aid such as the Texas Grant.
-If the student receives assistance that is under the total cost of tuition and fees for the academic year or workforce program, Universal Access will pay the difference between the amount received and the cost of tuition and fees.
+• If the student has received a Federal Pell Grant or any other assistance that satisfies the costs for tuition, the commitment of Universal Access Scholarship will be considered fulfilled.
+Other assistance includes Federal Pell Grant, Federal SEOG, Workforce Investment Act, and state financial aid such as the Texas Grant, TEOG, and any 3rd party Scholarship/Source that is directly committed to the payment of tuition.
+If the student receives assistance that is under the total cost of tuition for the academic year or workforce program, Universal Access will pay the difference between the amount received and the cost of tuition.

-The applicant is required to be enrolled for at least a minimum of 6 hours for Fall or Spring semesters and 3 hours for summer semesters in an approved degree, certificate, or workforce development program.
-The applicant must be enrolled and initiate Universal Access or Pell Grant within 16 months of graduation from high school, receipt of a GED certificate, or completion of home schooling.
+• The applicant must be enrolled and initiate the Universal Access Scholarship, Pell Grant, or other any other assistance within 16 months of graduation from high school, receipt of a GED certificate, or completion of home schooling.
 If a program does not begin at the beginning of the fall or spring semester, enrolled students will be eligible for support provided they fulfill the requirements.
-The five year period begins when the student initiates either Universal Access or Pell Grant.

-Galveston College uses the 4.0 grade point average system and numerical code:
+Galveston College uses the 4.0 grade point average (GPA) system and numerical code: